Best Unemployment Loans In Canada 2025

 Best Lenders That Accept Alternative Sources Of Income In Canada 2025

-There are several sources of alternative income that may be accepted by certain lenders, such as Employment income (EI), Canada Child Benefit (CCB) and other government benefits.
+Several sources of alternative income may be accepted by certain lenders, such as Employment income (EI), Canada Child Benefit (CCB) and other government benefits.
 Here are some lenders that accept different types of income sources:

 - Amount